bseltz-cohesity/scripts/python/obfuscateLogs/README.md

 * -l, --logpath: path of folder containing logs (Required)
 * -cr, --customrules: (optional) path to custom rules JSON file (see below)
-* -sp, --safepaths: (optional) text file containing user-specified safe paths to avoid redacting
+* -sp, --safepaths: (optional) text file containing user-specified safe paths to avoid redacting (one per line)
-* -f, --freespacemultiplier: (optional) multiple of free space required for logpath (defailt is 3)
+* -f, --freespacemultiplier: (optional) multiple of free space required for logpath (default is 3)
 * -p, --parallel: (optional) Launch parallel tasks for concurrent file processing
 * -w, --workers: (optional) No. of concurrent processes to run if parallel processing is selected.
 If it is not provided with '-p' argument then it will default to the number of processors on the machine